Bandoh/Web-Scraping-GSE-data/README.md

     ]
 ```
 # GET /gse/live/"somecompany"
-This endpoint provides the daily shares data for the requested companyt.
-Replace "somecompany" in the url to the company of your choice, it will be displayed if it is listed on the Ghana stocks website
+This endpoint provides the daily shares data for the requested company.
+Replace "somecompany" in the url with the company of your choice, it will be displayed only if it is listed on the Ghana stocks website
 Example: Assuming cat is a company
 >GET request to https://gse-gh.herokuapp.com/gse/live/cat